-For those of you who have been diagnosed by TMJ, you know exactly what we’re talking about.
+For those of you who have been diagnosed with TMJ disorder, you know exactly what we’re talking about.
 For those of you who don’t or who wonder if that’s the reason you wake up with a headache, neck pain, jaw pain, teeth pain, facial pain… keep reading.

 As the team at WebMD describes:

 “Your temporomandibular joint is a hinge that connects your jaw to the temporal bones of your skull, which are in front of each ear.
 It lets you move your jaw up and down and side to side, so you can talk, chew, and yawn.
 Common symptoms (of TMJ Disorder) include:

 - Pain or tenderness in your face, jaw joint area, neck and shoulders, and in or around the ear when you chew, speak, or open your mouth wide

 - Problems when you try to open your mouth wide